Chevron, Transocean charged in Brazilian oil spill

 RIO DE JANEIRO/NEW YORK A Brazilian federal prosecutor filed criminal charges on Wednesday against Chevron and drill-rig operator Transocean for a November oil spill, raising the stakes in a legal saga that has added to Chevron's woes in Latin America and could slow Brazil's offshore oil boom.

-Prosecutor Eduardo Santos de Oliveira also filed criminal charges against 17 local executives and employees at Chevron and Transocean, owner of the world's largest oil rig fleet.
+Prosecutor Eduardo Santos de Oliveira also filed criminal charges against 17 local executives and employees at Chevron (CVX.N) and Transocean RIGN.VX, owner of the world's largest oil rig fleet.
 Among the defendants is George Buck, 46, a U.S. national in charge of Chevron's operations in Brazil, the prosecutor's office said in a statement.

 "The spilling of oil affected the entire maritime ecosystem, possibly pushing some species to extinction, and caused impacts on economic activity in the region," Santos de Oliveira, a prosecutor in the oil district of Campos de Goytacazes, said in the filing.
 "The employees of Chevron and Transocean caused a contamination time bomb of prolonged effect."